Coach Courtney Sanders Talks About the Bears' Defensive Line

 In his second season with the Bears in 2009, Sanders coached second-team All-MVFC defensive end Richardet, and fellow starter Ruder.
 The pair combined for 22 starts and accumulate 89 total tackles, including 10 for loss.

 Since his arrival, Sanders has helped the Bears' pass rush improve dramatically, from 0.91 sacks per game in 2008 to a nationally-ranked 2.45 average in 2010.

 Sanders is a native of Stamps, Ark., where he was a four-sport athlete in high school with numerous all-state honors in football as a senior.
 He played football for three seasons for the Boll Weevils at Arkansas-Monticello and graduated in 2002 from the University of Arkansas in Fayetteville where he also earned his master's degree in 2006.

 While at Arkansas, he worked on the Razorbacks' football staff in a variety of assignments from 2001-08.
 Among those tasks was working in quality control on both offense and defense, including film breakdown and academic monitoring of student-athletes.
 He was also a graduate assistant on the defensive side of the football, and worked for one season in the strength and conditioning department.

 During his tenure with the Arkansas Razorbacks, he worked alongside several future NFL stars, including Eagles' offensive tackle Jason Peters, Atlanta defensive end Jamaal Anderson, and Chicago Bears' defensive tackle Marcus Harrison, among others.

-In addition to his duties as the Bears' defensive line coach, he is responsible for recruiting the state of Arkansas while serving as a liaison with the Bears' strength and conditioning program.
+In addition to his duties as the Bears' defensive line coach, he is responsible for recruiting the state of Arkansas while serving as a liaison with the strength and conditioning staff.